-Please complete and return to the Headteacher, the chair of Governors or clerk to the governors who will acknowledge receipt and explain what action will be taken.
+Please complete and return to The Headteacher, Chair of Governors or Clerk to the Governors who will acknowledge receipt and explain what action will be taken.

-Your name:
+/our name:

 Pupil's name (if relevant):

-Your relationship to the pupil (if relevant):
+/our relationship to the pupil (if relevant):

 Address:

 Postcode:

 Day time telephone number:

 Evening telephone number:

 Please give details of your complaint, including whether you have spoken to anybody at the school about it.

 What actions do you feel might resolve the problem at this stage?

 Are you attaching any paperwork?
 If so, please give details.

+Are you urraching uny paperwork: If so, please give defails.

 Signature:

 Date:

 Official use

 Date acknowledgement sent:

 By who:

 Complaint referred to:

 Date: